Python标准库optparse解析器的命令行选项

 switches with command arguments.
 This is the default behavior.

-Returns the Option instance with the option string opt_str, or None if
+(opt_str)¶Returns the Option instance with the option string opt_str, or

-option is removed.
+has an option corresponding to opt_str, thatoption is removed.
 If that option provided any other option strings, all of

 those option strings become invalid.
 If opt_str does not occur in any